 - Multi-user OS

 - Multitasking OS

 - Time-Sharing OS

 Multi-User Operating System

 A multi-user operating system allows multiple users to share data and the same computer at the same time.
 A powerful computer server controls how the computer works and communicates.
-Some examples of multi-user types of the operating systems are Linux, UNIX and Windows 2000.
+Some important examples of multi-user operating systems are Linux, UNIX, and Windows 2000.

 Multi-Processor Operating System